-Numbers are a key concept to understand when working with the Nexmo Voice API.
-The following points should be considered before developing your Nexmo Application.
+Numbers are a key concept to understand when working with the Vonage Voice API.
+The following points should be considered before developing your Vonage Application.

-Within the Nexmo Voice API all numbers are in E.164 format.
+Within the Vonage Voice API all numbers are in E.164 format.
 This means that numbers:

 - Omit both a leading